yousizaitianqiong/RETFound/README.md

 ### 🌱Fine-tuning with RETFound weights

-To fine tune RETFound on your own data, follow these steps:

 1. Get access to the pre-trained models on HuggingFace (register an account and fill in the form) and go to step 2:
 <table><tbody>